element-plus/element-plus/docs/en-US/component/loading.md

 You can customize loading text, loading spinner and background color.

 :::demo Add attribute `element-loading-text` to the element on which `v-loading` is bound, and its value will be displayed under the spinner.
-Similarly, the `element-loading-spinner`, `element-loading-background`, and `element-loading-svg` attributes are used to set the icon class name, background color value, and loading icon, respectively.
+Similarly, the `element-loading-spinner`, `element-loading-background`, and `element-loading-svg` attributes are used to set the icon component, background color value, and loading icon, respectively.

 loading/customization